 OMG – Oh My God! is a 2012 satirical comedy film directed by Umesh Shukla.
 The film is actually based on a Gujarati play Kanji Virudh Kanji as well as the Australian film The Man Who Sued God.

-The film stars Paresh Rawal in the lead role as Kanji, whereas Akshay Kumar plays Lord Krishna.
+The film stars Paresh Rawal in the lead role of Kanji, whereas Akshay Kumar plays Lord Krishna.
 The film exploits the unethical traits of the so-called Godmen in the country and tries to send a message to the people of India.

 To understand the message, I urge everyone to watch the film, if you haven’t yet.